Campus-Wide vs. Program-Specific

 Campus-Wide Impaction Criteria

 Impaction requires that, in addition to minimum CSU admission requirements, applicants from outside of our local service area must meet higher admissions criteria.
-The impaction criteria determined by our enrollment targets and current applicant pool for Fall 2013 is:
+IMPACTION CRITERIA HAS NOT YET BEEN DETERMINED FOR FALL 2014.
+As a matter of reference, the impaction criteria determined by our enrollment targets and current applicant pool for Fall 2013 was:

 Impaction Criteria Eligibility Index for California residents outside our local admission area* is 3000 using the SAT or 705 using ACT scores.
 Non-California residents must have a minimum index of 3502 using SAT or 842 using ACT scores.